 Let them know about your microphone, DAW, and interface or leave it off, it’s you’re choice.
 If you decide to leave this information off, let your reader know that you have a professional home studio if applicable.

-9. Highlight your connection services and equipment.
+9. Your connection services and equipment

 Source-Connect, ipDTL, ISDN, etc. Being easy to connect with for a directed session is paramount.
 Having the paid version of Source-Connect is standard in today’s business, so be sure to clarify if you use Source-Connect Now versus the paid version.
 Some producers would also like to know what type of home studio equipment you’re working with, so as I mentioned above, you can consider adding it in.

-10. List any coaching and training that you’ve completed.
+10. Coaching and training that you’ve completed

-This will help you stand out.
+Accents and dialects will help you stand out.

-12. Add special accolades and notable achievements.
+12. Special accolades and notable achievements

 This can include award wins, nominations, and media coverage.

-14. Let your personality shine by giving them a taste of who you are.
+14. Let your personality shine

 This is last but not least!
 Add a small list of hobbies and interests in a short “about” section.
 The keyword here is short.